Convergence of a Packet Routing Model to Flows Over Time: Introduction.

 To answer this question, we introduce a multi-commodity packet routing model, which is basically a mathematical formalization of MATSim's network loading module.
 This \emph{packet routing model with deterministic queuing} can be seen as a refinement of the existing packet model studied by Werth et al.~\cite{werth2014atomic}.

-The main contribution of this work consists of the proof that for a fixed commodity-wise flow supply the packet flow in the discrete model converges to the corresponding flow in the continuous model, when the time step length and packet size go to zero.
-The key idea is to identify particles with packets and to show convergence of their travel times.
-Note that this result focuses on the network loading aspect of the models and does not consider any game theoretical aspects yet, i.e., the routes for the commodities are fixed.
+The main contribution of this work consists of the proof that for a fixed commodity-wise flow supply the packet flow in the discrete model converges to the corresponding flow in the continuous model when the time step length and packet size go to zero.

+On a high level, the proof works as follows.
+We assign particles to packets and do an induction over time to show that the travel time difference between particles and corresponding packets is bounded.
+For this, we consider each arc of the network individually and show how to bound the arrival time deviation between particles and packets at the head of the arc in dependency on the deviation given at the tail.
+As traversing an arc takes at least a minimum amount of time, the induction hypothesis can be applied.

+Note that this convergence result focuses on the network loading aspect of the models and does not consider any game-theoretical aspects yet, i.e., the routes for the commodities are fixed.
 Up to our knowledge, the presented work is the first to prove convergence of a discrete to a continuous model in the dynamic setting.

 Additionally, we show that, as a consequence of the convergence proof, the competitive version of the packet routing model possesses approximate user equilibria.
 This is particularly surprising since -- up to our knowledge -- the existence of (approximate) pure Nash equilibria in a multi-commodity setting has not been proven for other similar competitive packet routing models.
 Note that \emph{exact} multi-commodity pure Nash equilibria are not guaranteed to exist in most packet routing models; this is also the case for the model presented here.